 Everybody has mental health.
 The question is how good it is, and how we manage it.
 We need strategies for managing our emotions and feelings.
 In this article I share my own.

 ‘It’s horrible being triggered.’
 I nod.
 It’s an understatement.
 There are no words to describe it.
 The trigger comes and our bodies and brains surge with the aversiveness of survival: everything tells us to get away.
 This is dangerous!
 This is painful!
 This isn’t good!
 Get away, get away!

 All I did was walk into the kitchen and pick up a cloth.
 But the sudden waft of bleach flung me far, far back into some childhood memory.
 I switched to a traumatised part of myself.
 I had been ‘triggered’.

 Real hope isn’t cheap.
 Real hope is born out of a bloody struggle.
 Hope has guts.
 Hope is what you’re left with when you’ve stared down the despair.
-So how did I get from hopelessness to hope?
+So what changed?
+How did I get from hopelessness to hope?

 Years ago, when I first started therapy, I was invited to imagine a safe place.
 I didn’t understand the concept at all.
-First off, I didn’t understand how powerful positive visualisations can be.
-Secondly, I didn’t know how to feel safe.
-And thirdly, I didn’t have anywhere that I could summon to mind and feel positive about.
+I didn’t have anywhere that I could summon to mind and feel positive about.
 Bummer.

 Get a free 104-page Trauma Survivors’ Resource Guide when you join my mailing list.